RESEARCH STARTER

 In 2011, Marathon Petroleum in Findlay, Ohio, became a separate, stand-alone company that included its refining, marketing, and transportation interests.
 One of the first projects Marathon undertook was an upgrade at the Detroit Heavy Oil refinery.
 The same year, MPLX LP, a midstream master limited partnership, was formed to transport, store, distribute, and market oil and natural gas products by pipeline, terminals, boats, and other logistics assets.
 In 2013, the Galveston Bay refinery in Texas City, Texas, was purchased by Marathon Petroleum.
 The company also purchased a renewable fuels biodiesel facility in Cincinnati, Ohio, the following year.
 In 2014, Marathon Petroleum also bought Hess gas station operations and assets, which included 1,256 stores in sixteen states.

 In 2018, Marathon Petroleum acquired ten more refineries, more than three thousand retail gas stations, and a logistics operation from Andeavor.
-It extended its operations nationwide with refineries in Anacortes, Washington; Dickinson, North Dakota; El Paso, Texas; Gallup, New Mexico; Kenai, Arkansas; Los Angeles, California; Mandan, North Dakota; Martinez, California; Salt Lake City, Utah, and St. Paul Park, Minnesota.
+It extended its operations nationwide with refineries in Anacortes, Washington; Dickinson, North Dakota; El Paso, Texas; Gallup, New Mexico; Kenai, Alaska; Los Angeles, California; Mandan, North Dakota; Martinez, California; Salt Lake City, Utah, and St. Paul Park, Minnesota.
 The following year, MPLX LP purchased Andeavor Logistics to create one of the largest diversified midstream oil companies.
-In 2020, the Gallup refinery acquired from Andeavor was closed, and plans for the Martinez, California refinery to convert to renewable fuels manufacturing moved to by 2023.
+In 2025, MPLX completed a $2.375 billion acquisition of Northwind Midstream, expanding its sour-gas gathering, treating, and processing business in New Mexico’s Delaware Basin.
+In 2020, the Gallup refinery acquired from Andeavor was closed, and plans for the Martinez, California refinery to convert to renewable fuels manufacturing moved to by 2023, reaching full capacity by the end of 2024.
 Due to the decreased demand for fuel during the COVID-19 pandemic, Marathon sold its four thousand Speedway LLC retail gas station chain locations to Seven & I Holdings, which owns the popular convenience store 7-Eleven.
 The price of the sale was $21 billion.

 Impact

 In the mid-2020s, Marathon Petroleum controlled interest in around 20,000 miles of oil and natural gas pipelines.
 It is also responsible for the country’s largest refining system in thirteen refineries that can process almost 3 million barrels of crude oil per day.
-Its Marathon branded gas stations are found throughout the United States in more than 6,000 locations.
+Its Marathon branded gas stations are found throughout the United States in about 8,000 locations.

 During the process of refining crude oil, serious hazards to workers can occur, such as refinery fires and exposure to toxic chemicals.
 Fires have caused not only damage to production facilities owned by Marathon Petroleum, but investigations into the safety of working conditions.
 In 2016, a fire at the Galveston Bay, Texas, refinery burned three workers.
 The workers claimed their injuries were the result of unsafe working conditions and sued the company for damages.
 The company eventually settled the lawsuit, awarding millions in damages to the victims.
 In 2022, an explosion occurred at the Garyville, Louisiana, refinery, with a fire breaking out afterward.
 Six workers were treated for injuries, but none of them were serious.